-Overview: HIV/AIDS, RNA virus, Host-virus interactions, Antiviral Immunity, Epigenetics
+Overview: HIV/AIDS, Emerging viruses, Host-virus interactions, Antiviral Immunity, Epigenetics

-currently has three major research projects.
-The first project
+The laboratory currently has three major research areas:

-these epigenetic and transcriptional machineries on regulating other
+of these host cell epigenetic and transcriptional machineries on regulating other viral infections.

 Epigenetic Suppression of HIV in Myeloid Cells by the BRD4-Selective Small Molecule Modulator ZL0580.
 Alamer E, Zhong C, Liu Z, Niu Q, Long F, Guo L, Gelman BB, Soong L, Zhou J, Hu H. J Virol.
 2020 May 18; 94 (11).
 PMCID: PMC7269428.